-Roman Chamomile: useful for menstrual cramps, also relieves insomnia and anxiety.
+Roman Chamomile: useful for menstrual cramps, it also relieves insomnia and anxiety.

 Clove: offers a wide range of antimicrobial properties, also works well to numb toothaches until you’re able to see a dentist.

-You can buy many blends of essential oils, but it’s also easy to create your own mix.
+You can get many blends of essential oils, but it’s also easy to create your own mix.